ineffabledeeps/instagram-clone-backend/README.md

-# instagram-clone-backend

-# Getting Started with Express-Generator
+# Getting Started with instagram-clone-backendr

-This project was bootstrapped with [Create React App](https://expressjs.com/en/starter/generator.html).
+This project was bootstrapped with [Express Generator](https://expressjs.com/en/starter/generator.html).

 ## Available Scripts